Solar-powered watch: History

 The first solar-powered watch, the Synchronar 2100, debuted in 1972.
 American engineer, Roger W. Riehl became known as the pioneer of solar-powered watches for combining technologies into an impressive wearable for the time period.
 The Synchronar was labeled 2100 for its claim to be accurate until the year 2100 with the estimation of within one minute accuracy per year.
 The first solar cell watch needed sunlight and the entire top of watch was two solar panels to maximize light absorption with a digital display on side.
-The Citizen Watch Crystron Solar Cell (1976) was the first quartz watch powered by solar cell technology.
+The Citizen Watch Crystron Solar Cell (1976) was the first analog quartz watch powered by solar cell technology.
 A model produced from 1978 by the Riehl Time Corporation was simply described as running on solar power, but having "silicon power cells" that "absorb energy from natural sunlight, daylight, or an ordinary light bulb".

 Some of the early solar watches of the 1970s had innovative and unique designs to accommodate the array of photovoltaic solar cells needed to power them (Synchronar, Nepro, Sicura and some models by Cristalonic, Alba, Rhythm Watch, Seiko and Citizen Watch).
 Uranus Electronics created a conventional solar cell watch later in 1975 arranging two solar cells on either side of a digital display.
 Their more unique model was a calculator watch that featured 12 buttons around the watch for calculations and came with solar, charger, and battery powered options.

+In 1988, seeking consumer products that showcased new technology, TechniArt created what they described as the world's first gold photovoltaic wristwatch, powered entirely by light and using a rechargeable capacitor instead of a traditional battery.
+Unfortunately the watch concept ultimately struggled in the marketplace around the turn of the 1990s.
+Company reflections noted that consumers looking for luxury or expensive timepieces preferred established brand names on the dial rather than a specialized tech startup, leading the partners to cancel the project by 1990 and pivot the business elsewhere.

 In 1996, Citizen Watch started to sell analog light-powered watches under the Eco-Drive name.
 Some Eco-Drive models are popular for their translucent dials where the solar cell sits underneath the dials instead of crowding the interface.
 Since their introduction, photovoltaic devices have greatly improved their efficiency and thereby their capacity.
 Watchmakers have developed their technology such that solar-powered watches had by 2009 become a major part of their range.
 Several other watch manufacturers also use solar technology, such as Orient.
 Junghans, Casio, and Seiko.

 Seiko's manufacturer, Epson introduced the Seiko Astron 7X Series in 2012 as the first GPS (Global Positioning System) solar-powered watch.
 GPS watches capture signals from satellites to keep a very accurate time.
 Epson developed a ring shaped ultra sensitive antennae capable of detecting GPS signals from 20,000 km away in the atmosphere.
 The ring shape follows the outer circumference of the watch around the dials.